 A new year, a new way to work:

 This year will be awesome, with a lot of changes to come!
 And all of these changes will be guided by you guys: the WP Ultimo Community.

 Speak your mind on the Roadmap!

-From now on, WP Ultimo is developed on 6-week-long cycles (we’ve copied this idea from the folks at Basecamp).
+From now on, WP Ultimo will be developed on 6-week-long cycles (we’ve copied this idea from the folks at Basecamp).
 Once the features that make up a cycle are decided (and we’ll decide them together), we don’t add anything else until that cycle is finished.
-If we think the features are too large to fit on the 6 weeks after we started to work on them, we will cut some details out until we reach a version that ships in 6 weeks.
+If we think the features are too large to fit in the 6 weeks after we started to work on them, we will cut some details out until we reach a version that ships in 6 weeks.

 The goal here is to have some sort of “contract” with the community and provide better estimates of when things will ship.
 Arindo does not have a great track record when it comes to giving estimates and he’s aware of it (I know how frustrating this can be, sorry guys – Arindo).
 This aims to make this less of a problem.

 Cycle 1 has already begun and things are right on schedule.
-Features that will be developed during this first cycle are divided among its 6 weeks, and you can follow everything on our recently updated Roadmap.
+Features that will be developed during this first cycle are divided over 6 weeks, and you can follow everything on our recently updated Roadmap.

-After each cycle, we’ll have a cool down period of 1-2 weeks.
-Here we won’t focus as much on new features, but on making sure the things we added on the previous cycle are working as smoothly as possible, writing documentation, and, most importantly, talking with you to decide what should make into the next cycle.
+After each cycle, we’ll have a cool-down period of 1-2 weeks.
+Here we won’t focus as much on new features, but on making sure the things we added on the previous cycle are working as smoothly as possible, writing documentation, and, most importantly, talking with you to decide what should make it into the next cycle.

 Developers, developers, developers!

 In this first quarter of the year, we are also focused on writing better documentation for developers and producing video tutorials so we can see more and more add-ons developed by third-party shops, which we are already starting to see (check out WaaS PRO and Keypress).